oasis-main/oasis-rpi/README.md

 3. Arduino/microcontroller "minion" files for use with sensors and LEDs
 4. Shell setup_scripts for installing and configuring necessary packages

-The system is controllable via web interface at https://dashboard.oasis-x.io, where we offer additional cloud tools.
+The active system is controllable via web interface at https://dashboard.oasis-x.io, where we offer additional cloud tools.
-All processes can also be controlled via command line and importable python API
+Alternatively, all oasis-grow instances can be managed asynchronously through the importable python API.

 Breaking changes may be merged into master until the official 1.0.0 release Users who deploy and connect oasis-grow can get "over-the-air" updates through dashboard